survivejs/react-book/manuscript/05_implementing_notes.md

 If you run the application now, you can see it almost works.
 There's only one problem.
 Each `Note` shows the same text.
 Fortunately this is easy to fix.

 T> If you want to attach comments to your JSX, just use `{/* no comments */}`.

+T> Setting keys let's React understand where each element belongs when it's performing diffing over virtual DOM.
+It's a good idea to derive it based on a unique id as above.
+See [Multiple Components](https://facebook.github.io/react/docs/multiple-components.html) at React documentation for more information.

 ## Fixing Note